PSYC21004 - Advanced Clinical Intervention

 Pre-requisites or Co-requisites

-Prerequisite: PSYC20058 and PSYC20059 for CG17 Master of Clinical Psychology students.
-The CM49 Master of Clinical Psychology (Advanced Entry) students do not require these prerequisites.
+Prerequisite: PSYC20058 (Interventions 1) and PSYC21001 (Assessment 1) for CG17 Master of Clinical Psychology students.
+The CM49 Master of Clinical Psychology (Advanced Entry) students do not require these prerequisites as they have already met the competencies required for registration as a psychologist.

 Important note: Students enrolled in a subsequent unit who failed their pre-requisite unit, should drop the subsequent unit before the census date or within 10 working days of Fail grade notification.
 Students who do not drop the unit in this timeframe cannot later drop the unit without academic and financial liability.
 See details in the Assessment Policy and Procedure (Higher Education Coursework).